400 g (2 cups) basmati rice

 - Once the rice is cooked, leave inside the steam oven.
 Add the fish fillets to the curry sauce, and stir carefully to coat the fish.

-- Place the fish into the steam oven and Steam at 95°C for 5 minutes.
+- Place the fish onto a perforated steam container and place into the steam oven.
+Steam at 95°C for 5 minutes.

 - Spoon rice into bowls, top with a fish fillet and a few spoonful’s of the curry sauce.

-- Add a few drops of cucumber oil and some coriander leaves.
+- Add a few drops of cucumber oil and some coriander leaves, if desired.

 Hints and tips

 - Various fish varieties can be used for this recipe, such as rockling, barramundi, snapper, flathead, blue warehou or monkfish.